Steel Empire: Nintendo 3DS remake

 In August 2013, Starfish announced its intention to release another remake of Steel Empire, this time for the Nintendo 3DS handheld system.
 The 3DS version would take advantage of the handheld's 3D screen and feature additional graphic and difficulty improvements.
 The game was scheduled for release in Japan in December 2013, with no announced plans to port the game beyond Japan at the time.
 It was finally released in Japan on March 19, 2014.
 In July 2014, Nintendo itself announced that Steel Empire would be released by Teyon in North America for Nintendo 3DS as a download from the Nintendo eShop on July 31, 2014.
 In December 2015, it was announced that the same publisher would publish the title in Europe on Christmas Eve.
+This version was also released on Steam in September 2018.

 Nintendo Switch port

 In August 2022, it was announced that Mebius would be releasing the game for Nintendo Switch in 2023.
+The game was eventually released on July 31, 2025.